 After Mao was executed, China was in a poor condition.
 People were starving, so Deng Xiao Ping decided to open China to the West by attracting them with low labour cost.
 The Chinese Government then made a clause for all the western companies to set up their base in China only in the form of a Joint Venture with a Chinese partner.
 The west will also have to disclose its technology to the Chinese partners.
 That is how the first-ever made in china electronics products was introduced.

 Most western companies couldn’t resist the temptation of getting electronic products made in China at a low cost.
 That is how we got well-trained engineers and labour in China.
 Once the Chinese workers understood the trade, they all immediately started their small factories, making small components that benefit in some way.
-All factories produced unique electronic and other useful products and sold them at cheap prices, which were their USP.
+All factories produced unique electronic and other useful products and sold them at cheap prices.
 Of course, the low labour cost was still the strategy to keep western countries tempted.

 Many Western companies followed the strategy of marketing and branding their products in their country and letting the other strategy of outsourcing the manufacturing part of their business remain in China under low labour cost.
 This is in return gave Western countries huge profit.
 The rise of Chinese electronics started with cheap labour cost, but now that is not the reason for sourcing electronic products from China.